fdobad/doctest/docs/readme_dev.md

     bash    # alias works after reloading bashrc pyqgis  # to activate environment
     qgis    # to launch qgis (you can change the logger default level in fire2am_utils.py)
+            # is recommended running qgis from the terminal to see more logs

+##### 6.Bad.
+Alternative install into user folders

+    # ~/.local/lib/python3 ?
+    pip install --upgrade pip wheel setuptools
+    pip install -r ~/dev/fire2am-qgis/requirements.txt
+    pip install --upgrade matplotlib

 ## 1. Object Naming Convention
 To coordinate `C2FSB/Cell2Fire/ParseInputs.py`, QtDesigner and the plugin code (start at `fire2am.py`), the following standard must be followed:

 Mostly when adding components in QtDesigner their object name is assigned `classType_n`, so you must change its `objectName` to `prefixName_destName`.

+_Some batch get-all-of-type rutines will fail if you don't follow them!_

 1.1 Prefix simplified component type: